 How do US health insurance costs stack up globally?

-Voluntary healthcare payments – including for private health insurance – totalled more than $1,685 per capita in the USA in 2019.
+Voluntary healthcare payments – including for private health insurance – totalled more than US$1,685 per capita in the USA in 2019.

-This is lower than the figure in Switzerland, where voluntary payments were worth $2,745 per capita.
+This is lower than the figure in Switzerland, where voluntary payments were worth US$2,745 per capita.
+Check out how much medical treatment can cost abroad.

 However, the USA’s private spending continues to soar far above that in many other nations.
 American private health spending is five times higher than Canada’s, for instance.